jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 <img src="https://live.staticflickr.com/3347/5842100167_d9fe46fe02_b.jpg" alt="Latrine Pit" title="Image Source: https://www.flickr.com/photos/vastateparksstaff/5842100167/" width = "35%" align="right" style="padding: 35px;">

 `release(ObjectPool)` cleans the released instance by setting the name to null.
-If intrinsic data isn't scrubbed in `release(ObjectPool)` then we run the risk of intrinsic data provided by one client remaining in the intrinsic data of another client.
+If intrinsic data isn't scrubbed in `release(ObjectPool)` then we run the risk of intrinsic data provided by one client remaining in the intrinsic statie of the `pooledObject` when acquired by another client.
 Our Object Pool would become a Cesspool, and no one wants a dirty pool.

 This example only has to clean `name`.
-Pooled objects with more intrinsic state would require more cleaning, and it would probably be extracted into its own method named `reset()` or `clearForReuse()`.
+Pooled objects with more intrinsic state would require more cleaning which would probably be extracted into its own method named `reset()` or `clearForReuse()`.

-It's like spraying disinfectant into bowling shoes whenthey are returned.
+Cleaning a released object like spraying disinfectant into bowling shoes when they are returned.

 ### Client Code
 Here is the client code: